What’s the only part of the job search people hate more than networking?

 Bonus tip: Always attempt to have an informational interview with someone at the organization before submitting your formal application; mentioning an employee in your Introduction shows your commitment and makes the hiring manager more likely to give your cover letter an actual read (and check in with the person who interviewed you).

-You’ll write one brief paragraph for each of the top 2-3 reasons they should want to hire you.
+You’ll write one brief paragraph to illustrate each of the reasons they should want to hire you.